rachel170/tp/docs/UserGuide.md

 :warning: Things to note:

 * Any cards added while in the list mode will be added to the `Default` deck.
-* No additional inputs should be added behind the list command.
+* No additional inputs should be added behind the `listAll` command.
 * Note that starting a review in this screen will not attribute the review results to any deck.
 It will not be stored at the end of the review session.

 </div>